 IRS issues guidance for determining nondeductible amount of parking fringe expenses and unrelated business taxable income; provides penalty relief to tax-exempt organizations

-WASHINGTON – The Internal Revenue Service today issued interim guidance regarding the treatment of qualified transportation fringe benefit expenses paid or incurred after Dec.
+WASHINGTON – The Internal Revenue Service today issued interim guidance (PDF) regarding the treatment of qualified transportation fringe benefit expenses paid or incurred after Dec.
 31, 2017.

 The new rules assist taxpayers in determining the amount of parking expenses that are no longer tax deductible.
 They also help tax-exempt organizations determine how these nondeductible parking expenses create or increase unrelated business taxable income (UBTI).